MauraPeterson/Social-Media-Dashboard/README.md

 # Completed Using https://youtu.be/krfUjg0S2uI

+# Run with comand "gulp"
+  I had to set my execution policy to remote signed to run it on windows using "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned" in powershell(run as administrator)

 # Frontend Mentor - Social media dashboard with theme switcher

 ![Design preview for the Social media dashboard with theme switcher coding challenge](./design/desktop-preview.jpg)